vdaular/workflows-integrations/CONTRIBUTING.md

 Ensure you have the following installed:
 - .NET 8 or higher SDK
 - A text editor or IDE (Visual Studio, Rider, VS Code)
-- Docker (if working on integrations that require local services)
+- Docker (if working on extensions that require local services)

 Then restore dependencies:
 ```sh